celestiaorg/docs/docs/developers/smart-contract-tutorial-hardhat.md

 npx hardhat run scripts/sample-script.js --network celestiaEthermint
 ```

-Once the contract has been deployed to Celestia Ethermint, you can interact with the network from your application via the JSON-RPC endpoint at `http://35.208.160.145:8545`.
+Once the contract has been deployed to Optimism on Celestia, you can interact with
+the network from your application via the JSON-RPC endpoint at `http://35.208.160.145:8545`.